Skip to content

 TrustNRI Team 2026-04-04 7 min read

-How to claim this (step by step)
+How to claim the grandfathered exemption (step by step)

 One important caveat

-Debt mutual fund gains are trickier — they may not qualify under the shares article and could be treated as “other income” (which is also 0% under Article 21, but through a different route).
+Debt mutual fund gains are trickier, they may not qualify under the shares article and could be treated as “other income” (which is also 0% under Article 21, but through a different route).

 Property mutual funds (REITs, InvITs) have their own treatment.

 The point: equity MF gains are the clearest win.
-For everything else, the answer is usually still “yes, DTAA helps” but the specific article varies.
+For everything else, the answer is usually still “yes, helps” but the specific article varies.
 That's why country-specific CA expertise matters.

-Our Singapore-specialist CAs deal with IRAS + Indian IT Department daily.
+Our Singapore-specialist CAs deal with + Indian IT Department daily.
 They know which article to cite and how to structure the claim.

 Want to know what you can recover?